Sinistral-Synths/Whiplash/README.md

 ---
 [Back to top](#table-of-contents)
+### Windows
+Download the `.exe` installer from the [latest release](https://github.com/Sinistral-Synths/Whiplash/releases/latest) and run it.
+If you already have CSound 6.7+ installed on your computer, be sure to uncheck the option to install it in the installer.

+### MacOS
-> <b>Note:</b> A version of [64-bit CSound 6](https://csound.com/download.html) needs to be installed on your machine for both the VST3 plugin and the binary distributions of Whiplash to work.
+> <b>Note:</b> A version of [64-bit CSound 6.7+](https://csound.com/download.html) needs to be installed on your machine for both the VST3 plugin and the binary distributions of Whiplash to work.

 Download the VST3 version of the `.zip` or `.tar.gz` archive from the [latest release](https://github.com/KedarPanchal/whiplash/releases/latest) on GitHub.
-Extract the archive into a folder and move the extracted folder to the following location based on your operating system:
+Extract the archive into a folder and move the extracted folder to the following location: `Library/Audio/Plug-ins/VST3`

-* Windows: `C:\Program Files\Common Files\VST3`
-* MacOS/OS X: `Library/Audio/Plug-ins/VST3`

 Afterward, fire up your DAW and re-scan for plugins to make sure Whiplash shows up.